Chinese GP postponed due to coronavirus

 He also said F1 is monitoring the status of Vietnam, which shares a border with China.

-It is the first F1 race to be cancelled since the Bahrain Grand Prix in 2011, which was called off due to civil unrest.
+This is the first F1 race to be canceled since the 2011 Bahrain Grand Prix, which was called off because of civil unrest.

 As of Wednesday, the death toll from coronavirus has risen past 1,100, with over 44,000 reported cases.
 The World Health Organisation has declared it a global health emergency.

-The outbreak of the flu-like virus has cancelled a number of sporting events, including the scheduled Formula E motor race at Sanaya in March.
+The outbreak of the flu-like virus has canceled a number of sporting events, including the scheduled Formula E race in Sanya, China, in March.

+Many other events in Asia have also been affected.
+Olympic qualifying events in soccer, boxing, basketball and badminton that were scheduled in China in February already have been moved to Australia and Serbia.
+The World Indoor Athletics Championships in Nanjing have been postponed by a year to March 2021.